-- 1. Touch Doppler Trace.

-- 2. Use the trackball to move the active caliper to the first measurement point.

-- 3. Press Select to anchor the first point.
+- 1. Touch Doppler Trace. - 2.
+Use the trackball to move the active caliper to the first measurement point. - Press Select to anchor the first point.
 The system anchors the first caliper and displays a second active cursor. - 4.
 Use the trackball to move the active caliper along the desired path.

-The path will be displayed. - 5.
-Press Select to anchor the second caliper.
+5. Press Select to anchor the second caliper.